tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK5.md

 ### Understanding the Stack

-> To exploit the buffer overflow, it is necessary to discover the distance between the vulnerable buffer's **base** and the position where the **return-address** is stored.
+> To exploit the buffer overflow, it is necessary to discover the distance between the vulnerable buffer's **base** and the position where the **return address** is stored.

 In order to calculate that distance, we first had to remember the layout of the **stack**.